TurboScriptLang/spec/spec.md

 ## <a name="Struct-type"> Struct type

 A struct is a sequence of named elements, called fields, each of which has a name and a type.
-Field names may be specified explicitly (IdentifierList) or implicitly (AnonymousField).
-Within a struct, non­ blank field names must be unique.
+Field names must be specified explicitly (IdentifierList).
+Within a struct, field names must be unique.

 ```typescript
 struct GenericRobot {